Consensys/doc.goquorum/docs/Concepts/Qubernetes/Qubernetes-Overview.md

     > docker run --rm -it -v $(pwd)/qubernetes.yaml:/qubernetes/qubernetes.yaml -v $(pwd)/out:/qubernetes/out  quorumengineering/qubernetes ./qubernetes qubernetes.yaml
     ```

-## Config as code
+!!! note "Config as code"
     Config as code is a core concept for DevOps and automating deployments.
 When config as code is implemented,
     configuration files accurately describe the state of the system.
 More specifically,
     everything the system needs to know about must be in the configuration file and not guessed at or
     stored in external sources.

 ## Minimal configuration